aradi/fypp/docs/fypp.rst

 themselves.
-However, any variable defined within the body of the `call` directive will be a local variable existing only during the evaluation of that branch of the directive (and not being available when the callable is called with the evaluated text as argument).
+However, any variable defined within the body of the `call` directive will be a local variable existing only during the evaluation of that branch of the directive (and not being available when the callable is called with the evaluated string as argument).

 The `nextarg` directive may be followed by an optional argument name.
 In that case the text following will be passed as keyword argument to the callable.
 If